 This project has been part financed by the European Agricultural Fund for European Development 2007-2013: Europe investing in rural areas.

-NECT has worked in Cumbria for many years, but since 2009 has had a base at Carlisle Castle, first in Arroyo Block and now Arnhem, shown above.
+NECT has worked in Cumbria for many years, and had a base at Carlisle Castle from 2009 until April 2013.
 NECT continues to work across its whole range of disciplines, from conservation planning, education, skills and built heritage, to historical analysis, architectural advice and the project management of capital works.
 See our projects page for examples of our work in Cumbria.